PsyMem: Fine-grained psychological alignment and Explicit Memory Control for Advanced Role-Playing LLMs: Related Work

 \subsection{Role-playing Evaluation.}

 The current evaluation process consists of dialogue generation and dialogue assessment.
 Due to its efficiency and completeness, automated dialogue generation is widely adopted.
 Evaluation methods are generally categorized into three types: Metric-based Evaluation\citep{li2023chatharuhi,wang2023rolellm}, Human Evaluation\citep{zhou2023characterglm}, and “LLMs as Judges”\citep{shao2023character,lu-etal-2024-large}.
 Metric-based evaluation primarily measures the model’s alignment with standard responses, such as original text from novels or manually annotated content.
 While human evaluation is more precise, its high cost and lack of reproducibility limit its scalability.
 In contrast, “LLMs as Judges”, with its efficiency, low cost, and strong scalability, is increasingly becoming the preferred choice.
+The experiments in Appendix (see Table \ref{tab:Cosine similarity between human and GPT-4o scores}) demonstrate the effectiveness of the “LLMs as Judges” paradigm for role-playing evaluation.